-So, we planned our days in Luang Prabang not around activities or sightseeing but around meals.
-At breakfast, we planned second breakfast, then lunch, then dinner. in between we visited the Elephant Village, the Tat Kuang Si bear rescue centre, the temples, the night markets, handicraft shops, and episodes of My Little Pony.
+So, when we visited Luang Prabang, the beautiful cultural capital of Laos, we planned our days around meals.
+At breakfast, we planned second breakfast, then lunch, then dinner.
+In between we visited the Elephant Village, the Tat Kuang Si bear rescue centre, the temples, the night markets, handicraft shops, and episodes of My Little Pony.

 A visit to Luang Prabang's nightly markets is a must.
 From cooked-on-the-spot sweet rice cakes to fresh juices and BBQ'd meat skewers, you'll likely to find something to attract (or at least distract) the kids for a while.